 - Brand – we tried to stick to popular, established brands such as Brother, Janome, Juki, and Singer.
 These are the 4 biggest brands in sewing.
 Their machines are reliable, durable, and affordable.

-- Stitching options – we wanted sewing machines that will grow with you as you transition from a beginner to an expert.
+- Stitching options – we wanted machines that will grow with you as you transition from a beginner to an expert.
 The more the merrier – both in quantity and variety.

-- Ease of use – As a beginner, you’re going to want a sewing machine that’s easy to use.
+- Ease of use – As a beginner, you’re going to want a machine that’s easy to use.
 All of the sewing machines we reviewed were simple to operate.
 Most had an LCD display for easy option choosing and could be threaded within a few seconds.

 - Weight – Sewing classes are a great way to learn.
 We wanted your beginner sewing machine to be portable.

 We hope you found our best beginner sewing machine review guide to be useful.

 - Chapter 1: The 7 Sewing Essentials for Beginners

 - Chapter 2: The Beginner’s Guide to Sewing Machines

 - Chapter 3: The Ultimate Guide to Setting up your Sewing Room